nxs8739/old-school-chatbox/README.md

-**Simple Chatbox Application**
+# Simple Chatbox Application

 1. **Overview:**
-   A straightforward chatbox application developed using HTML, CSS, JavaScript & PHP.
+   - A straightforward chatbox application developed using HTML, CSS, and JavaScript.

 2. **Installation:**
-   - Copy the 'Chatbox-Website' folder into your webserver directory.
+   - Copy the 'chatbox' folder into your webserver directory.
    - Voila!
 Your chatbox is ready to roll!

 3. **Message Storage:**